Magnetic-Fox/zoo-archiver-macos/README.md

 In `zoo-2.10` directory.
 Other directories contain original archives, descriptions and Debian-specific files with patches.

 ## I use Linux or want to test this code under Windows, but can't see those targets.
 What to do?
-As I made really simple updates to Makefile, using `mac` or `mac64` target should work correct.
+As I made really simple updates to Makefile, using `mac` or `mac64` target should work fine.
 At least under Linux, as I've mentioned before.
 I have not been able to test it properly under Windows, so I'd be happy to see Your tests and talk about them, if time permits.

 However,